Skyfall (song): Chart performance

-The song went to number one at the UK's iTunes online store less than ten hours after it was released, surpassing "Diamonds" by Rihanna.
+"Skyfall" went to number one at the UK's iTunes online store less than ten hours after it was released, surpassing "Diamonds" by Rihanna.
 At 6 am on 5 October, Clear Channel began airing "Skyfall" on 180 radio stations around the United States every hour, on the hour; within 24 hours, "Skyfall" had garnered 10 million audience impressions and had already begun to rank within the top 50 of the Nielsen Broadcast Data Systems-based Radio Songs chart.
 On 7 October, "Skyfall" entered the UK Singles Chart at number 4 after less than 48 hours on sale.
 The single sold 84,000 copies in the UK during its first two days of release.
 On 14 October, "Skyfall" rose to number 2 on the UK Singles Chart with sales of 92,000 copies.
 This tied "Skyfall" with Duran Duran's "A View to a Kill" as the highest-charting James Bond theme song on the UK Singles Chart.
-This has since been broken when, in 2015, Sam Smith's "Writing's on the Wall" debuted at number 1 on the UK Singles Chart.
+This has since been broken when, in 2015, Sam Smith's "Writing's on the Wall" from Spectre debuted at number 1 on the UK Singles Chart.
 The song was the 20th best-selling song of 2012 in the UK with 547,000 sold.
-"Skyfall" debuted at number one in Ireland.
+"Skyfall" debuted at number one on the Irish Singles Chart.
 It also charted at number one on the French Singles Chart for six weeks and spent 24 weeks in the top 10.